Skip to content

 Fire Break Development

-The Confederacy of Mainland Mi’kmaq and Acadia First Nation communities continue to make headway on the fire break development planning with work to begin on the fire breaks in the Spring of 2023.
-To gather further data, a FireSmartTM Community Wildfire Risk Assessment for the area will be completed to assist with focus of work.
-To bring awareness to the project and to educate the community, a social media and print campaign has been developed.
-The goal of the campaign is to also encourage members of the community to join the Acadia First Nation Wildfire Resilience Committee.
+With grants from the Municipal Climate Resiliency initiative the Acadia First Nation began the planning for three 10-30 metre wide fire breaks for three communities.
+A FireSmartTM Community Wildfire Risk Assessment for the area was completed to assist with the focus of work.
+To bring awareness to the project and to educate the community, a social media and print campaign was developed, leading to the creation of the Acadia First Nation Wildfire Resilience Committee.

 The Confederacy of Mainland Mi'Kmaq